peterneave/rust/README.md

 ## Dev Container

-Rust might be flagged by anti-virus software - develop in a container instead 😏
+Rust might be flagged by anti-virus software - develop in a [dev container](https://containers.dev/supporting) instead 😏

 ---